Get Inspired With Clean Seafood Recipes

 Salt-baking whole rainbow trout is a simple yet elegant way to prepare this delicious fish.
 The presentation is stunning, and the flavor is unmatched.
 With a little finesse, you can extract the fillets with ease and impress your guests with a dish that is both beautiful and delicious.

-Broiled Butterflied Rainbow Trout
+Seafood 301: Butterflied Broiled Rainbow Trout

 Seafood 101: How to make a Crudo | Basics of Italian Sashimi